Royal Canadian Military Institute: Canadian Military Institute

 Membership was limited from 1890-1940 to army officers and ex-officers of Her Majesty’s forces.
 In 1940, membership was limited to army, navy, and air officers and ex-officers of Her Majesty’s forces.
 In 1940 the executive committee of the RCMI agreed to change the name of the RCMI to the Canadian Officers' Club and Institute, and to provide navy officers with wardroom.

 As 1914 approached, the institute was operating at a financial loss, and the executive considered closure.
 With the outbreak of the Great War in 1914, there was a large number of potential membership candidates.
 From 1919–1930 the financial position of the institute and membership were healthy.
 After 1930, the membership dwindled a little each year, owing to deaths and resignations.
-With the depression it was uncertain whether the institute could survive.
+With the Great Depression it was uncertain whether the institute could survive.
 Resignations increased since many members could not afford the yearly membership fee of $15.
 Some affluent citizens who had resigned from their $100-a-year clubs, but still wanted a club to belong to, joined the CMI.
 In 1935, accounts were short by $52,000.
 Although criminal prosecution was pointless, so far as collecting the balance was concerned, a cheque for $35,000 was sent by the bonding company.
 The $17,000, which could have been a death blow to the institute, was written off.
 In 1935, the executive considered closing.
 A new finance committee was set up, chaired by Lt.
 Col. F. S. McPherson, who kept the institute in the black during the period he was either president or chairman of the finance committee, from 1936 to 1953 inclusive, except for two years he was overseas on active service.
 Under McPherson an annual budget was prepared in advance and adhered to.
 Once a dollar was banked, it stayed in the bank.
 Entrance fees were banked and the institute operated on annual fees.
 The "chit" system was abolished and members were put on a cash basis.
 These sound financial principles prevail today.
 From 1936 until 1958, the institute operated at a profit.

 In 1943, a captain of the Canadian Women's Army Corps presented herself to the secretary with the membership application and demanded membership.
 Although the bylaws did not specify that members had to be male, she was denied membership.
 Some concessions were made to women.
 Wives of members were permitted to attend on "Open Nights", usually held once a month.
 Members could entertain their female guests at the Ladies Lounge, where drinks and dinner were available daily at five o'clock.